Earl's Palace, Kirkwall

 History, tourist information, and nearby accommodation

 Patrick Stewart, Earl of Orkney, was one of the most controversial and reviled men in Orkney's history.
 'Black Patie' ruled over his Orkney estates with a fist of iron from his ascent to the Earldom in 1592 until his execution for treason in 1615.
-In 1600 Earl Patrick decided to create a grand new residence at Kirkwall, leaving behind his existing residence at Birsay.
+In 1600 Earl Patrick decided to create an opulent new residence at Kirkwall, leaving behind his existing residence at Birsay.

 The new Earl's residence was meant to be the latest in opulent living, a statement of the Earl's power and influence.
 It was built around a huge Great Hall, heated by a massive fireplace stretching 5 metres.

 The Earl was - not surprisingly - concerned with his own safety and security, for he built his own apartments well away from the rooms reserved for guests, beyond the top of the hall.

 Patrick Stewart began construction of the Palace around 1600, before his ascension to the Earldom.
 He used forced labour to quarry the stones and planned a huge palace, unequalled in grandeur, and incorporating the earlier Bishop's Palace near Kirkwall Cathedral.

 Unfortunately, even a rapacious and unprincipled ruler like Earl Patrick still had bills to pay, and by 1606 he was heavily in debt.
 In 1607 the Earl was arrested, and construction ground to a halt.